bloomberg/blazingmq/docs/docs/architecture/client_broker_protocol.md

 After posting one or more messages, the SDK should expect a response from the BlazingMQ broker in the form of an ACK (acknowledgement) message containing the result of the `post` operation.
 Multiple ACK messages can be delivered by the broker in one ACK event, so the SDK must be able to handle them.
 The wire layout of an ACK event was discussed in a [previous](#ack-event) section.

 One of the fields in ACK message is `MessageGUID`, which is used to correlate the ACK message to its PUT message.
-For example, when the application calls the `post` API, the SDK should generate a `MessageGUID`, add it to the PUT header of that message before sending it, and also keep track of the `MessageGUID` along with any relevant information for that PUT message (e.g., the `AckCallback` specified by the application for that PUT message).
+For example, when the application calls the `post` API, SDK should generate a `MessageGUID`, add it to the PUT header of that message before sending it, and also keep track of the `MessageGUID` along with any relevant information for that PUT message (e.g., the `AckCallback` specified by the application for that PUT message).
 When the ACK message arrives, SDK can extract `MessageGUID` from it, retrieve the `AckCallback` and then invoke it to deliver the result to the application.

 ### Receiving Messages (Consumers)